 - Asking questions: Asking questions when they do not understand what they have been told about the patient's care or what they are expected to do.

 - Following instructions: Following the treatment plan, developed with the practitioner and expressing any concerns they have about their ability to follow the proposed course of treatment.

-- Accepting consequences: Accepts the consequesnces and/or outcomes or refusing treatment, failing to follow the recommended course of treatment, or using other treatments.
+- Accepting consequences: Accepts the consequences and/or outcomes or refusing treatment, failing to follow the recommended course of treatment, or using other treatments.

-- Following rules and regulations: Patients and their families must follow RCRMC's rules and regulations concerning patient care and conduct.
+- Following rules and regulations: Patients and their families must follow RUHS rules and regulations concerning patient care and conduct.